-6.Conclusion & Recommendations
+4. Conclusions & Recommendations

-Volunteering practice has been proved effective by different educationists and researchers of the world.
-Adult Education can be promoted in several ways.
-Every literate person should spare some time to educate illiterate people as a service to humanity.
-There should be mass campaigns to promote adult education.
-The importance of literacy can be shown in televisions, radios and other media of instruction.
 There is a need of integrated awareness programs in which scholars, teachers, parents, social workers, social organizations, businessmen, religious leaders and all other government and semi government departments may be involved.
-The data was briefly described in descriptive form and it was concluded that adult literacy centers and non formal basic education schools are providing literacy at district level.
-Some volunteers have been found, and NGOs are coordinating and providing assistance to district literacy programs.
+The data was briefly described in descriptive form and it was concluded that adult literacy centers and non formal basic education schools are being provided literacy at district level, some volunteers have been found, and NGOs are coordinating and providing assistance to district literacy programs.
+Teacher's qualification and honorarium should be enhanced.
 DLO and Dy.
 DLO were facing challenges in mobilization and motivation.
 DLO and Dy.
 DLO were monitoring literacy programs, providing directions, playing mediator role, established district literacy management cell and basic literacy centers.
 Books and other material were being provided by the government.
 No ALC was found for male learners.
 Active students got enrolled in formal education system.
 NGO's were assisting and facilitating district literacy office in implementation of government literacy programs.